 Students frequently cite support and encouragement from faculty and academic advisors as influencing their decision to study abroad.
-Likewise, assistance from faculty and advisors during the study abroad application process is valuable to students in selecting a program and coursework that fits with their academic goals, so the Center for Global Education has provided the following online resources for faculty and staff on advising for study abroad.
+Likewise, assistance from faculty and advisors during the study abroad application process is valuable to students in selecting a program and coursework that fits with their academic goals, so the Office of Global Experiences has provided the following online resources for faculty and staff on advising for study abroad.

-The Center for Global Education assists students before, during, and after their education abroad experience.
-Pre-departure, the Center for Global Education advises students on:
+The Office of Global Experiences assists students before, during, and after their education abroad experience.
+Pre-departure, the Office of Global Experiences advises students on:

-In addition to receiving advising from the Center for Global Education, students interested in studying abroad are strongly encouraged to meet with their academic advisor to discuss how education abroad will fit into their academic plan.
+In addition to receiving advising from the Office of Global Experiences, students interested in studying abroad are strongly encouraged to meet with their academic advisor to discuss how education abroad will fit into their academic plan.
 Academic advisors are also encouraged to ask students about their interest in studying abroad in routine advising meetings.

 All students who are preparing to participate on an education abroad program involving taking courses at host institution abroad are also required to obtain approval/equivalencies for these courses as part of their application process.